pranav-ganesh/tp/docs/UserGuide.md

 **Common issues:**
 * _The index provided is invalid_: <br />
   a.
-Displayed list does not contain person at `INDEX`.
+Displayed list does not contain contact at `INDEX`.
 * _The interests list index provided is invalid_: <br />
   a.
 Displayed interests list does not contain an interest at `INTERESTSLIST INDEX`.
 * _Invalid command format!_: <br />
   a.
 No fields provided <br />
   b.
 Used the wrong prefix. (e.g., 'i/(1)' instead of 'i/[1]') <br />
 * _Invalid command arguments_: <br />
     a.
-Duplicate of the edited person already exists on the address book. <br />
+Duplicate of the edited contact already exists on the address book. <br />

 ### Deleting a contact : `delete`